fair-data-collective/excel2rdf-site/docs/index.md

-This documment has be proudly brought to you by FAIR Data Collective!
+This documment has been proudly brought to you by the FAIR Data Collective!

 ![](./assets/img/FDC_logo.png)